-The 12-year-old brain and future development in the teen years
+The 12-year-old brain and the Teenage Years Ahead

 This is a 3D-printed image of my daughter’s 12-year-old brain based on an MRI scan she had for a research study.
-It’s incredible to see what her brain actually looks like and to think about all the changes that will take place as she enters her teen years, especially in the development of her frontal lobes.
+Holding it in my hands, I was amazed to see what her brain actually looks like — and to imagine all the changes that will unfold as she enters her teenage years, especially in the development of her frontal lobes.

 Adolescence is a critical period for brain development, with synaptic pruning and myelination shaping the brain into a more efficient system.
 The prefrontal cortex, responsible for decision-making and impulse control, will continue maturing into her mid-20s.
 Interestingly, while these changes follow similar patterns, each brain is unique—reflecting individual experiences, genetics, and learning.